RQ

 Repairs & Maintenance6 min read1 April 2026

-How much does new flooring cost?
-Compare UK prices for tiles, engineered wood, LVT, laminate, carpet, and concrete — with costs per square metre and tips for choosing the right floor.
+Compare tiles, engineered wood, LVT, laminate, carpet, and concrete prices per square metre.
+Tips for choosing the right floor for each room.

 Flooring is one of the highest-impact changes you can make to a room - and one of the most confusing to price.
 With six main material types, each available at budget through premium levels, costs range from £10 to £150 per square metre.
 This guide cuts through the confusion with real UK prices and practical advice.